blue-button/implementation-guide/receive-using-direct.md

 You need to then give addresses to your users.
 Now when you receive messages to those addresses, you do something special with it on-behalf of your user.
 Your system will know what type of file it is by doing ZZZ.

+If the consumer has setup "automation", expect to receive messages continually.
+Your system needs to handle this case.

 If you receive a message that is directed to an unknown address, reject it.